kneedeepbts/liba5-cpp/README.md

 # liba5-cpp
 Rewrite of the liba53 library as a pure C++ library.
-The library is expanded to include A5/1 and A5/2 also.
+The library includes:
+ * A5/3 GSM
+ * A5/4 GSM
+ * A5/3 ECSD
+ * A5/4 ECSD
+ * GEA3 GPRS
+ * GEA4 GPRS